-Groups like Alcoholics Anonymous and Narcotics Anonymous do not work for everyone.
-Some people simply do not find the 12 steps to be effective.
-These people may consider trying an alternative recovery group like SMART (Self-Management for Addiction Recovery Training) Recovery.
-With in person meetings and online meetings, SMART Recovery utilizes a 4-point system to focus on self-reliance and managing destructive behaviors.
-Here are the meetings closest to you.
+Groups like AA and NA do not work for everyone.
+Some people simply do not find the 12-step method to be effective.
+These people may consider trying an alternative recovery group like Self-Management for Addiction Recovery Training (SMART) Recovery.
+With in person groups and online meetings, SMART Recovery utilizes a 4-point system to focus that focuses on self-reliance and managing destructive behaviors.

 130 Marvin Rd.
 SE

 Lacey, WA 98503

 5500 Olympic Dr. NW